Traditionally Modern Food

 • Soak tamarind in 1 cup of luke warm water and keep aside for 5 – 10 minutes, and extract the juice

-• Add 2 tbsp of oil to the pan.
-When oil is hot add ‘to temper’ ingredients and let them splutter.
+• Add 2 tablespoon of oil to the pan.
+When oil is hot add 'to temper' ingredients and let them splutter.
 Add garlic and onion and sauté till the onion is translucent.
 Add tomato and cook till becomes mushy

 IMG_9998